loc-conformance/linebench/README.md

 is downloaded, so a fetch only names what it would have taken.
 The machine is prepared as always, so a dry run takes as long as the real one.

-With nothing set at all, every command but `report` refuses and prints the recipe.
+With no target named, a command that needs one refuses and prints the two forms it takes.

 ## Counters and corpora